Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Discussion

 \subsection{Nature and Morphology}

-Based on the redshift, line profile, and spatial separation between the newly identified source and the ring, it is evident that both SE-1 and SE-2 are physically different sources than the primary galaxy of the Einstein ring.
-However, we further argue that SE-1 and SE-2 are actually two lensed images of the same galaxy: both sources have the same redshift and line width in all the strong lines within the allowance of measurement error; the SE-1 to SE-2 line flux density ratios for all the spectral lines and continuum are roughly 2:1; and both sources are separated from the ring by about 0\farcs7, in the south east direction.
+Based on the redshift, line profile, and spatial separation between the newly identified source and the ring, it is evident that both SE-1 and SE-2 are physically different sources than the primarily lensed galaxy of the Einstein ring.
+We further argue that SE-1 and SE-2 are in fact two lensed images of the same galaxy: both sources have the same redshift and line width in the strong ($> 10 \sigma$) line detections within the allowance of measurement error; the line fluxes and continuum consistently show a SE-1 to SE-2 ratio roughly 3:1; and the location of SE-1 and SE-2 measured with respect to the ring is consistent with them being lensed images of a source separated from the primarily lensed galaxy (ring) by about 0\farcs7, in the south east direction.

-Therefore, we posit that SE-1 and SE-2 are the primary and counter images of a lensed companion galaxy (hereafter referred to as companion or SE) lensed by the same foreground galaxy as the ring (hereafter as the host galaxy).
-Based on the separation in the image plane, We can estimate the companion is also within a projected distance of 5 kpc from the host in the source plane.
-Based on the linear scale of the elongated shape, we estimated that the magnification of SE-1 is at least 8 times smaller than the ring, and at least 16 times smaller than for SE-2.
-Therefore, using $\mu \sim$ 32 for the ring \citep{spilker16,rizzo20}, the upper limit for the total magnification of SE is $\mu < 6$.
+Therefore, we suggest that SE-1 and SE-2 are the primary and counter images of a companion galaxy (hereafter referred to as companion or SE) lensed by the same foreground galaxy as the ring (hereafter as the host galaxy).
+As gravitational lensing non-linearly distorts the actual physical geometry, based on the separation of SE-1 and SE-2 in the image plane (0\farcs7), we estimate that the companion must also be within a projected distance of 5 kpc from the host in the source plane.
+From the lensing models for the ring presented in \citet{spilker16,rizzo20}, we know that this galaxy-galaxy lensing system has a relatively simple gravitational potential and line of sight alignment (small impact parameter).
+We can apply basic gravitational lensing physics \citep{blandford92}, to posit that the secondary image (SE-2) has a magnification factor $\mu \sim 1$.
+Furthermore, based on the linear scale of the elongated shape, we estimate that the magnification of SE-1 is at least 8 times smaller than the ring, and estimate an upper limit for the total magnification of SE is $\mu_{\rm max} < 6$.
+Detailed gravitaional lens modelling involving reconstruction of the sources and their intrinsic arrangement in the source plane is beyond the scope of this letter.

-In addition to the newly discovered companion, there are even more arc-like weak features in NIRCam images beyond the NIRSpec field of view.
-Future deeper and wider spectroscopic observations may decipher this seemingly crowded field.